Strengthen, Unwind And Restore

 Each of our yoga classes is specifically designed to fire up your strength, reset your mind and restore your energy.
 Yoga classes are taught by some of the best yoga instructors in the area and tailored to fit every experience level.

-- FREE for members and included in day passes.
+- Yoga classes are FREE for members and day passes.

 - Space is limited, first come first serve

 - Participants must be ages 13+

 Strong classes combine invigorating and vitalizing poses which improve strength, flexibility, balance and mind-body awareness.
 The breath is harnessed as a tool to improve focus during yoga, climbing, and other activities.
 Poses range from moderate to difficult and modifications are offered to appeal to beginner and advanced yoga practitioners alike.
 Strong classes may incorporate Vinyasa, Power, Hatha, Iyengar, Forrest Yoga and other influences.

 Relaxed classes focus on releasing tension and lengthening muscles through gentle movement and deep breathing.
 Students will leave class feeling relaxed and rejuvenated.
 Relaxed classes may incorporate Gentle Vinyasa, Hatha, Yin, Iyengar, Yoga Nidra, Meditation, Restorative and other influences.